Juliet-Simpson/Custom-Cupboards/README.md

 Features to include:
 * A navbar, collapsible for small screens

-* Functionality to search for a design by search term apprearing in the name or description.
+* Functionality to search for a design by search term appearing in the name or description.

 * Functionality to browse through designs, filter them by type and sort them by name, price or material.

 * Custom cost calculator enabling users to select a design then enter their own dimensions and shelves to receive a quote for the cost and the postage.

-* Functioality to alter their chosen dimensions and recalculate the cost and postage.
+* Functionality to alter their chosen dimensions and recalculate the cost and postage.

 * Cart functionality where users can group together their selections for purchase, view the total cost of items and the total postage cost and alter the quantity of items for purchase.
 While it is likely that most users will be only purchasing these items one at a time, there is functionality for purchasing multiple at one time if they wish.